stefanholzapfel/lit-state/README.md

 ```
 You can nest the state as deep as you want.

-Somewhere in your app (before using the state of course), instantiate a lit-state Service via:
+Somewhere in your app (before using the state of course), instantiate a LitElementStateService via:
 ```
 new LitElementStateService<State>({
                 app: {